BugganeHuman/Warden/README.txt

 - customykinter

 ## Installation
+  thoroughly scan your computer for malware (especially Trojans and keyloggers)

   git clone https://github.com/BugganeHuman/Warden
   To ensure proper operation, place the .exe file along with the icon.png, or build it yourself using pyinstaller - use command